Tl;dr: A direct to consumer landscape overview and an excel you can download.

 So, how do you read this thing?
 Take it away Teddy:

 The direct to consumer landscape illustrated above should help illuminate why certain categories are more or less appealing to us than others.
 Let’s use contact lenses and our recent investment in Hubble as an example of how we would use this landscape to determine why a market could be compelling for a DTC startup.

-- Contact lenses represent a $12B global market, not enormous, but big enough to build a billion dollar business in an expanding category.
+- Contact lenses represent a $12B global market, not enormous, but big enough to build a billion-dollar business in an expanding category.

 - The barriers to entry are high because securing supply is difficult, manufacturing is complex, and it is a regulated industry.

-- Contacts lenses are a daily use product, so repeat purchase and frequency are high, which makes it good for subscription.
+- Contacts lenses are a daily use product, so repeat purchase and frequency are high, which makes it good for a subscription.

 - A few large incumbents dominate the market, which means pricing could be inflated and traditionally there may be little incentive to provide excellent customer service.
 Incumbents primarily sell to doctors which impacts the brands they create.